How to make: an Irish Chain quilt (baby size edition)

 Repeat to make a total of (4) strip sets that are contrasting-background-contrasting

-Now take (2) background strips and (1) contrasting strip and sew together using 1/4" seams
+Now take (2) background strips and (1) contrasting strip and sew together using 1/4" seams.
+Press your seams either open or towards the dark colour.

 Repeat to make a total of (2) strip sets that are background-contrasting-background